emsifa/evo/docs/swagger-ui.md

 }
 ```

 Save it.
-Now if you back to your browser `http://localhost:8000/docs`, you will see there is `POST /api/examples/post-something` operation a.k.a endpoint.
+Let's back to the browser, open `http://localhost:8000/docs`, you will see there is `POST /api/examples/post-something` operation/endpoint.

 ## Configuring OpenAPI

-To configure OpenAPI, Evo provides some attributes modifier that modify OpenAPI schema.
-Also Evo have configuration file to modify some information in OpenAPI.
+To configure OpenAPI schema, Evo provides some modifier attributes that will modify OpenAPI schema.
+Also, Evo provide configuration file to modify some general informations in OpenAPI schema.

 To configure info with configuration file.
-First you have to publish configuration file by running following command:
+First you need to publish configuration file by running following command:

 ```bash
 php artisan vendor:publish --tag=evo-config